Karansingh005/Udacity-Devops-ML-Project/README.md

 <include a CircleCI status badge, here>

+## Docker Image Link
+Click the link to follow the Docker image of this repository.
+Click the link: https://hub.docker.com/r/karansingh005/demolocal

+Or, type the following commands on your terminal, with Docker installed:
+`docker pull karansingh005/demolocal`

 ## Project Overview

 In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.